Abdullah-codes/Terraform-wordpress/Readme.md

 }
 ```
-In above example we used submodule[networking] in the main module we difined as "vpc_networking".  we use source to use module wich is in modules directory.
+In above example we used submodule[networking] in the main module we difined as "vpc_networking".  we use source to use module which is in modules directory.

-+ in variables.tf file we declare  all the variables wich we will use.
++ in variables.tf file we declare  all the variables which we will use.

 ```terraform
 variable "vpc_cidr_block" {}
 ```

-+ in outputs.tf we take output of resourse wich we wantto see.
++ in outputs.tf we take output of resourse which we wantto see.

 ```terrafrom
 output "subnet_id" {